I have a few words of wisdom to impart to anyone who has a loved one going through a situation similar to ours that I would like to share:

 - This is about the prospective adoptive parents, not you

 - When you ask how's it going, and your daughter says "Not good", the appropriate response is something along the lines of "I'm so sorry you have to go through this.
 It must be really hard."
 Not, "Hey X said the funniest thing when we went out to dinner with you on Sunday!".
-Why thanks Dad, I now feel invalidated.
-And gee, thanks Mom for that "I can't imagine" mumbled before prattling off some unimportant piece of information.
+Why thanks, now I feel invalidated.
+And gee, thank for that "I can't imagine" mumbled before prattling off some unimportant piece of information.

 - Call, don't text.
 And for God's sake, don't send a text that says "Call me when you get a chance".
 Especially when it's about coordinating care for your loved ones dog/cat/older child when the phone call to drop everything and get to the hospital eventually comes.